Every song The Beatles play in Peter Jackson's 'Get Back'

 McCartney

-Still killing time in light-hearted mood, Paul runs through a song which would become one of his most revered solo tunes and emerge on his second solo album ‘Ram’.
+Still killing time in light-hearted mood, Paul runs through a song which would become one of his most revered solo tunes and emerge on his second album ‘Ram’.

 ‘Song Of Love’ (1969)